Chandan-IITI/Deep-Kernel-Learning-for-One-class-Classification/README.md

 \# Dai, H., Cao, J., Wang, T., Deng, M., & Yang, Z. (2019).
 Multilayer one-class extreme learning machine.
 Neural Networks, 115, 11-22.

+**For any query related to the above code, you can reach me at chandangautam31@gmail.com